damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 ### Project from existing source

-Copy the `docker-compose.yml` file into a new directory:
+Copy all files into a new directory:

 You can now use the `up` command: